ThinkR-open/gitlabr/README.md

     is always sourced by `devtools::load_all()` so this makes for a nice workflow even when developing / running tests interactively, i.e. the info doesn’t *need* to live in each file.

+# Contributing to {gitlabr}

+You’re welcome to contribute to {gitlabr} by editing the source code, adding more convenience functions, filing issues, etc.
+[CONTRIBUTING.md](CONTRIBUTING.md) compiles some information helpful in that process.

+Please also note the [Code of Conduct](CONDUCT.md).